 - For example, there is a growing number of horror film festivals for horror enthusiasts.
 Typically, film festivals are held once per year.

 What is the biggest film festival?

-- Arguably there is not a single major film festival but, the most prestigious film festivals include Cannes, Berlin and Venice film festival.
+- Arguably there is not a single major film festival but, the most prestigious film festivals include Cannes, Berlin, and Venice film festival.
 These festivals are sometimes called “The Big Three.”

 - Meanwhile, the Toronto International Film Festival is North America’s most attended film festival.
 Time Magzine wrote the Toronto International Film Festival “had grown from its place as the most influential fall film festival to the most influential film festival, period.”
-The Venice Film Festival is the oldest film festival in the world.
+The Venice Film Festival is the oldest in the world.